ebel-magnin/circle-of-fifths/README.md

 With those two values as paraments the showScale function is called.
 This function looks for the index of the key chosen in the majorScale or minorScale array.
 The index retrieved is then used to retrieve the object contained in the majorScaleObject or minorScaleObject.
 From the retrieved object the value of the keys "pitch", "scale" and "chords" is retrieved.

-The scale name, the scale and the scale chords are shown in the inner circle and the sacale is played in ascending and descending order.
+The scale name, the scale and the scale chords are shown in the inner circle and the scale is played in ascending and descending order.

 The end result looks like this.